LIVE AND RECORDED ONLINE COURSES – FREE MEMBERSHIP! JOIN NOW

 Accreditation

 The following continuing education credits will be provided, after successfully completing 90% of all five live sessions.
-These sessions will be recorded, though certificates can only be awarded to those who participate in the live events (click here to review requirements).
+Certificates will available by Feb.
+9. These sessions will be recorded, though certificates can only be awarded to those who participate in the live events (click here to review requirements).

 Recommended CEUs 1.4 / PDHs 17.5 / CPEs 16.8 Field of Study: Specialized Knowledge